EPadronU/balin/README.md

 [![license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](http://www.apache.org/licenses/LICENSE-2.0)

 Balin is a browser automation library for Kotlin.
-It's basically a Selenium-WebDriver wrapper library inspired by Geb.
+It's basically a Selenium-WebDriver wrapper inspired by Geb.

 ## Rationale

 Geb is a wonderful library that allows its users exploit the power of the Selenium-WebDriver API with incredible ease.
-The author, as a software developer working a lot with browser automation, has been lucky enough to work with Geb and he is now learning Kotlin.
-This is the author's chance to learn the new JVM-based language and to bring to its ecosystem a tool that is so heavily used by him.
+As a software developer who spends a lot of time working with browser automation, I've been lucky enough to work with Geb and am now learning Kotlin.
+I'm taking this chance to learn this new JVM-based language and to contribute to its ecosystem a tool that's very useful to me.

-## Note

-This project has been conceived for research purposes but the author doesn't dismiss the possibility of making it a production-ready library if it gets to that point.

 ## Usage